 Common Questions

 Yes.
-Pork pozole verde can easily be made in a crock-pot.
+Pork pozole can easily be made in a crock-pot.
 You’ll find the instructions in the recipe card.

 Hominy which is canned, is soaked in an alkaline bath and is soft and ready to cook.
 Dried posole must be soaked overnight and cooked much longer.
 The texture is chewy and the flavor sweeter.